 Daughter of Alexander Erskine (d.
 1756), 5th Earl of Kellie, and Janet Pitcairn (1699-1775).
 Sister of Boswell's close friend in his younger years Andrew Erskine as well as of Anne, Jenny, Archibald and Thomas Alexander.
-Married to Walter Macfarlane from 1760 until his death in 1767 .
-On September 25th, 1768 she married Alexander Colville, 7th Lord of Culross (1717-1770), who in 1769 was appointed vice-admiral in the navy.
+Married to Walter Macfarlane from 1760 until his death in 1767.
+On September 25th, 1768 she married Alexander Colville, 7th Lord of Culross (1717-1770), who was appointed vice-admiral of the navy in 1769.

 Boswell visited Lady Betty and her family often during their stay in London 1762-63.
 Although he sometimes grew tired of their Scottish ways, which didn't quite fit into his plans to become a part of London society, Lady Betty and her family did seem to offer Boswell some much needed homely surroundings and humour.
 Lady Betty arrived with Anne and Andrew Erskine and Jean Dempster on Dec 1, 1762.
 She and Anne rented a house on Leicester Square (LJ021262), where they stayed until they left London on March 14, 1763.